-In Rome they call it the "ring road", in the USA there is the "Beltway", Madrid will soon call it "via verde".
-The Spanish capital aims to fight the heat island of its city surrounding himself with a sea of green.
+In Rome they call it the "ring road", in the USA there is the "Beltway", Madrid will soon call it the "green road".
+The Spanish capital aims to combat its city's heat island surrounding himself with a sea of green.

 A green fortress around the city

 The urban forest project in Madrid involves the planting of nearly half a million trees on a perimeter of 75 kilometers (46 miles) around the city.
-When the trees reach maturity, they are expected to absorb around 175.000 tons of CO2 per year.
+When the trees reach maturity, they should absorb around 175.000 tonnes of CO2 per year.

-Black pine, beech, Spanish juniper and various oak species are all found in the arid center of Spain, where Madrid is located.
-These are the indigenous trees with little need for water that will make up the new forest.
+Black pine, beech, Spanish juniper, and various species of oak are all found in the arid center of Spain, where Madrid is located.
+These are the native trees with little need for water that will make up the new forest.

-“What we want to do is improve the air quality throughout the city.
-We want to combat the 'heat island' effect, absorb greenhouse gas emissions and connect all existing forest masses ", says Mariano Fuentes, Madrid environmental development councilor.
+“What we want to do is improve air quality throughout the city.
+We want to fight the 'heat island' effect, absorb greenhouse gas emissions and connect all existing forest masses", says Mariano Fuentes, Madrid environmental development councilor.

 Madrid does not want to be a "killer city"

-Fuentes explained that cities emit three-quarters of all man-made CO2, they tend to absorb much more heat and stale air than the surrounding countryside.
+Fuentes explained that while cities emit three-quarters of all human-produced CO2, they tend to absorb much more heat and stale air than the surrounding countryside.
 We need to reverse this trend, and Madrid is at the forefront.
-But that's not enough.
+But it's not enough.

 "It has to be a global strategy," he adds.